isomerpages/moe-sgs/_students/School Based Assessment.md

 Term 3 Week 6 to 7.</p>
 <p>For 4E/5N and 4NA SBB students, Preliminary Exam will take place from
 Term 3 Week 8 to Term 4 Week 1.</p>
-<p>Students who are absent from the exams due to illness must submit a medical
-certificate to their Form Teacher upon their return to school.
-A student without a medical certificate will be awarded zero for the missed paper.
-Only medical certificates issued by registered medical practitioners will be accepted.</p>
 <p>The scope and schedule for the Preliminary Examination can be found here:
 <a href="https://for.edu.sg/sgsprelims24" rel="noopener noreferrer nofollow" target="_blank">https://for.edu.sg/sgsprelims24</a>
 </p>